web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 ## Template Engine

-Builder supports using [Lodash Template](https://www.lodashjs.com/docs/lodash.template), [EJS](https://ejs.co/), [Pug](https://pugjs.org/) as template engines, the most basic Lodash Template is used as the default template engine.
+Rsbuild supports using [Lodash Template](https://www.lodashjs.com/docs/lodash.template), [EJS](https://ejs.co/), [Pug](https://pugjs.org/) as template engines, the most basic Lodash Template is used as the default template engine.

 ### [Lodash Template](https://www.lodashjs.com/docs/lodash.template)

-When the suffix of the template is `.html`, Builder will use Lodash Template to compile it.
+When the suffix of the template is `.html`, Rsbuild will use Lodash Template to compile it.

-For example, if you define a `text` parameter in a template with a value of `'world'`, Builder will automatically replace `<%= text %>` with the value.
+For example, if you define a `text` parameter in a template with a value of `'world'`, Rsbuild will automatically replace `<%= text %>` with the value.

 ```html
 <!-- input -->